buli-net/v11-04/wallet/README.md

 If you haven't done already, follow the **Prerequisites for Building** section in the [top-level README](../README.md).

-It's important to know that the development version uses Testnet, is debuggable and the wallet file is world readable/writeable.
+It's important to know that the development version uses Testnet3 or Signet, is debuggable and the wallet file is world readable/writeable.
 The goal is to be able to debug easily.

-Finally, you can build Bitcoin Wallet and sign it with your development key.
+For Testnet3, you can build Bitcoin Wallet and sign it with your development key.
 Again in your workspace,
 use:

     # each time